-- When data can be explained with fewer features, we get a better idea about the process that underlies the data and this allows knowledge extraction. - When data can be represented in a few dimensions without loss of information, it can be plotted and analyzed visually for structure and outliers.
+- When data can be explained with fewer features, we get a better idea about the process that underlies the data and this allows knowledge extraction.
+These fewer features may be interpreted as hidden or latent factors that in combination generate the observed features. - When data can be represented in a few dimensions without loss of information, it can be plotted and analyzed visually for structure and outliers.